Choosing Samaritan is choosing comfort, support, dignity, and help.

-When you choose Samaritan, you’re getting help – help from a team of experts including a physician, nurse, social worker, certified home health aide, spiritual support counselor, bereavement counselor, and a volunteer.
+Samaritan provides support through a team of experts including a physician, nurse, social worker, certified home health aide, spiritual support counselor, bereavement counselor, and a volunteer.
 This team answers your questions, offers counsel, helps with advance directives, provides pain and symptom relief, gives warm bed baths, and much more.

-When you call Samaritan, you’re getting help.
 We’re here for you 24 hours a day/7 days a week with a dedicated on-call staff.
 Watch President/CEO Mary Ann Boccolini on Comcast Newsmakers explain more about how hospice helps.

 According to Consumer Reports, there are key criteria in choosing a hospice.